Biden administration extends federal eviction moratorium for one final month - News Break

 But those advocates also cautioned that the moratorium is a short-term solution, and one that does little to mitigate challenges that renters faced in accessing affordable housing prior to the pandemic.

-Protections for renters and homeowners were enacted last year as businesses shuttered, and unemployment numbers began to spike.
-Eventually, 43 states and the federal government halted evictions on a temporary basis, though many of those state-level protections have since expired, according to the Pew Charitable Trusts.
+Protections for renters and homeowners were enacted last year as businesses shuttered and unemployment numbers began to spike.
+Eventually, 43 states and the federal government halted evictions on a temporary basis, although many of those state-level protections have since expired, according to the Pew Charitable Trusts.

 Congress included a moratorium on evictions in the CARES pandemic relief bill passed in March 2020, which expired in late July.
 As that federal protection expired along with eviction moratoriums in a number of states, the CDC then issued its own moratorium in September .